 International Criminal Law Research Dean’s Fellows work on legal research projects prepared for WCRO client institutions involved in holding accountable perpetrators of serious international crimes.
 Gender Jurisprudence Dean’s Fellows assist in updating the Gender Jurisprudence Collections and in identifying, keywording, and digesting documents in the Collections involving sexual and gender-based crimes.
 Both provide intensive writing opportunities, and are an excellent way to develop students’ knowledge and research skills in the field of international criminal law.

 Summer Law Program in The Hague Dean's Fellows

-The WCRO is also seeking a Dean's Fellow for the Fall 2017 semester to provide administrative assistance to its Summer Law Program in The Hague.
-We are looking for a student to assist marketing the program, undertaking administrative tasks, and helping to update course materials.
+The WCRO also seeks a Dean's Fellow for the Fall and Spring semesters to provide administrative assistance to its Summer Law Program in The Hague.
+We look for students to assist marketing the program, undertaking administrative tasks, and helping to update course materials.
 We value attention to detail, strong organizational skills and familiarity with Microsoft Office programs.
 Experience or interest in international law, program management, and study abroad are all great assets.

 eligibility and requirements